 You can opt for the more traditional approaches of using a Spanish book, hiring a Spanish tutor, or even using an app designed to learn Spanish.
 Another popular option is to take online Spanish lessons.
 In this article, we have compiled a list of some of the best options for online Spanish classes.
 While certain offerings are live classes with a Spanish teacher, others consist of self-paced, pre-recorded lessons.
 Whatever your learning style, one of these options is sure to help you on your journey to becoming fluent in Spanish.

 Baselang is an online Spanish program based in Medellin, Colombia.
-Offering unlimited one-on-one Spanish lessons for roughly $149 per month, Baselang has two different methods: Grammerless and Real World.
+Offering unlimited one-on-one Spanish lessons for roughly $149 per month, Baselang has two different methods: Grammarless and Real World.

 The Grammarless method, as implied in the name, does not use any grammar explanations, but instead makes you start using and practicing new concepts from the beginning.
 The Real World approach uses a more structured format of learning concepts with examples and then applying them.

-The Grammarless method is an 80-hour program, which is meant to be completed in either one or two months, and you work with the same teacher the whole time.
+The Grammarless method is an 80-hour program (five days a week, four hours a day for a month), which is meant to be completed in either one or two months, and you work with the same teacher the whole time.
 On the other hand, the Real World method is self-paced, so you can decide how long you want to take to complete it.
 Plus, you can choose whether to learn with the same teacher or change instructors as often as you’d like.

 Either way, Baselang claims that you can be conversational in Spanish within a month.
 This is a great option if you want an intense program with a live teacher or have lots of time to take several lessons a week.